Jamaal Shabazz: Coup attempt

 Shabazz was involved in the 1990 Jamaat al Muslimeen coup attempt under the group's leader Yasin Abu Bakr in his home country, with the belief that the army would support the uprising.
 The group was imprisoned for two years before the courts accepted the claim that their surrender had been based on a promise of amnesty; this was subsequently overturned by the Privy Council in London but the group were not re-arrested.

 As a result of his involvement in the coup attempt, Shabazz has had conditions placed on his ability to travel to the United States as required for his duties as an international football manager.
 In 2012, he was unable to attend Guyana's World Cup qualifier against Mexico at BBVA Compass Stadium in Houston, Texas for "personal reasons" and planned to relay instructions to his assistant Wayne Dover via Skype.
-On 2 August 2012 he did not travel to Seattle, Washington for club side Caledonia AIA's 3–1 loss to Seattle Sounders FC.
+On 2 August 2012 he did not travel to Seattle, Washington for club side Caledonia AIA's 3–1 loss to Seattle Sounders.